powdr-labs/powdr/book/src/asm/instructions.md

 # Instructions

 Instructions are declared as part of a powdr virtual machine.
 Their inputs and outputs are [assignment registers](./registers.md) as well as labels.
-Once defined, they can be called by any function of this machine.
+Once defined, they can be called by any function in this machine.

 # Local instructions